soniakhilesh/al-folio/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: soni6 [at] wisc [dot] edu. <br><a href='assets/pdf/Akhilesh_CV_PhD.pdf'> Download my resume</a>.
+subtitle: soni6 [at] wisc [dot] edu. <br><a href='assets/pdf/Akhilesh_Soni_resume.pdf'> Download my resume</a>.
 profile:
   align: right
   image: profile.jpg
-  image_cicular: true # crops the image to make it circular
+  image_cicular: false # crops the image to make it circular
-  address:
+  address: <p>4235D-1, WID</p> <p>330 N Orchard Street</p> <p>Madison, WI 53715</p>
 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 nav_order: 1
 ---

-Akhilesh is a Ph.D student at University of Wisconsin-Madison in the department of Industrial and Systems Engineering.
+Akhilesh is currently a Ph.D. candidate at University of Wisconsin-Madison in the department of Industrial and Systems Engineering.
+Akhilesh interned with Modeling and Optimization group at Amazon in 2020 and 2021.

-His reserach interests include developing methods to solve large-scale optimization problem arising in supply chain, scheduling, and machine learning applications.
+His reserach interests include developing methods for solving large-scale optimization problem arising in supply chain, scheduling, and machine learning applications.

 ## Education